 When the decision was made to attend film school, I hit up Google to find a school in LA.
-Attending film school in Hollywood seemed like the common sense way into the industry, right?
-My plan was confirmed after learning instructors at the school I was going to attend worked on wildly successful movies like The Matrix.
+Attending film school in Hollywood seemed like the common sense way into the industry.
+My plan was confirmed after learning instructors at the school worked on wildly successful movies like The Matrix.
 This was it!
 I packed up my old Honda and moved to Los Angeles with big dreams.

 Have you heard a similar story before?
-Maybe you have these same dreams!
+Maybe this is you?

 You’re crazy about movies and can’t imagine anything more fulfilling than a career making them.
-So now you’re wondering which film school to attend, and you’re ready to jump in!
+So now you’re wondering how to make it happen!

 That was me all the way.

+So the question: Does film school matter?
 I put my heart and soul into film school.
 Even though directing was my goal, I realized early on that nobody was going to hire me to direct anything after school.
 Decided on a double major in editing and sound design.
-Graduated with honors and had a polished demo reel ready to hand out.
+Graduated with honors and had a polished demo reel ready to hand out prior to graduating.

 Things were going to happen!

 But something unexpected materialized after graduation.
-It was this elephant in the room that none of us “dream seekers” really wanted to face, and film school didn’t prepare us for.
+It was this elephant in the room that none of us “dream seekers” really wanted to face.
+And to be honest, film school didn’t prepare us for.

 What was it?
-That Hollywood doesn’t care about our education.
+That Hollywood didn’t care about our education.

 I realized my time in film school simply didn’t matter in the film industry.
 I’ll never forget calling studios hoping to land an assistant editor position.
 The receptionist at Fox said, “You realize we only hire award winning editors right?”
 No…not really.